Conformalised data synthesis: Empirical results

 To assess the practical benefits of our conformal synthesis algorithm, we tested its application to four realistic benchmark datasets.
 The datasets were carefully selected to showcase our algorithm's range on some of the most prevalent data challenges limiting Machine Learning implementations: Low sample count, class imbalance and overlap, and data privacy.

 Following the details laid out in \Cref{sec:experimentalSetup}, we measured the success of our algorithm by comparing the prediction results of a feedforward neural network trained on the original data Train$_{\text{orig}}$ and our extended data Train$_{\text{ext}}$ on the same test set.
-The optimal parameters for data synthesis were identified in \Cref{sec:toyDataset}.
-Note that we use UMAP~\cite{McInnes2018} to reduce all datasets' dimensions to two features for visualisation purposes.
-However, our proposed algorithm is compatible with any size dimensional input.
+The optimal parameters for data synthesis were identified with the insights gathered in \Cref{sec:toyDataset}.
+Note that we used UMAP~\cite{McInnes2018} to reduce all datasets' dimensions to two features to improve the computational complexity of synthesis, discussed in depth in \Cref{sec:discussion}.